quasarframework/quasar/docs/src/pages/vue-components/button-toggle.md

 <doc-example title="Basic" file="QBtnToggle/Basic" />

 ::: tip
-Singe QBtnToggle uses QBtn, you can use design related props of QBtn to style this component.
+Since QBtnToggle uses QBtn, you can use design related props of QBtn to style this component.
 :::

 <doc-example title="Some design examples" file="QBtnToggle/Design" />